 Licensed physicians are and will continue to be in demand in the Philippines because of the following reasons:

 Unlike in other countries where the government shoulders the tuition fees, the best that public universities in the Philippines can offer are scholarships for a limited number of students.

-A lot of aspiring doctors are intimidated not just by the cost of medical education but also by the amount of time it takes to build a career in this profession.
+Many aspiring doctors are intimidated by the cost of medical education and the time it takes to build a career.
 As a result, the dwindling supply of doctors can’t keep up with the country’s continuous demand for competent physicians.

 2. Brain Drain

 We’ve already heard of doctors turning into nurses to find greener pastures abroad.
-Lack of well-paying opportunities also forces a lot of medical graduates to get their residency training abroad, eventually settling down there and leaving only a few of their colleagues behind in the Philippines.
+The lack of well-paying opportunities also forces a lot of medical graduates to get their residency training abroad, eventually settling down there and leaving only a few of their colleagues behind in the Philippines.

 Unfortunately, most of these active doctors either left the country to work as doctors/nurses overseas or are concentrated in the National Capital Region.